DeckSight Installation

 BIOS Files Download

-The git repo release will only contain the patched version of the latest Steam Deck BIOS from Valve (currently F7A0131).
+The git repo release will only contain the patched version of the latest Steam Deck BIOS from Valve (currently F7A0133).
 Above are alternate (32GB etc.) BIOS versions.
-These BIOS versions must be manually installed, and the graphical installer will overwrite them if ran.
-You can still use the graphical installer to add/remove the extras, and you can do the initial BIOS install, but if updating, you should cancel when prompted to flash the BIOS as it will overwrite whatever is currently flashed.
+These BIOS versions must be manually installed, and the graphical installer will overwrite them if ran to the BIOS flashing point at the end.

 Older versions of the BIOS have not been thoroughly tested but if you are looking for an older version, and can recover from a BIOS failure, contact info@shadetechnik.com.